bl-sdk/unrealsdk/README.md

 both.
 Practically, this means when cross compiling, you should either compile everything from scratch, or setup Clang to build with the MSVC ABI.
 [See this blog post for more info](https://apple1417.dev/posts/2023-05-18-debugging-proton).

-# Running Builds
+# Running the SDK by itself
-As previously mentioned, the sdk can be configured to create a shared library.
-This is useful when developing for the sdk itself, it's the minimal configuration to get it running.
+The shared library is also useful when developing for the sdk itself, since it's the minimal configuration to get it running.
 The CMake presets are set up to build this.

 Note that you will need to use some game specific plugin loader to get the dll loaded.
 It is not set up to alias any system dlls (since when actually using it as a library you don't want that), you